QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 Containers
 --------------

-Julia has several basic types for storing collections of data
+Julia has several basic types for storing collections of data.

-We have already discussed arrays
+We have already discussed arrays.

-A related data type is a **tuple**, which is immutable and can contain different types
+A related data type is a **tuple**, which is immutable and can contain different types.

 .. code-block:: julia